arangodb/arangodb/README_maintainers.md

 Filename conventions
 ====================
-Special patterns in filenames are used to select tests to be executed or skipped depending no parameters:
+Special patterns in filenames are used to select tests to be executed or skipped depending on parameters:

 -cluster
 --------